 Excess condensation or structural damp issues can cause sitting water on surfaces like ceilings, walls and floors.
 This can lead to damage in your home, such as flaking paintwork, peeling wallpaper or black mould.

 Black mould can grow on any surface, but common places include windowsills, ceilings or walls.
-If you notice mould forming, it’s important that it’s treated straight away as it can spread quickly and be harmful to your health.
+If you notice mould forming, it’s important that it is treated straight away as it can spread quickly and be harmful to your health.

 Healthy Home Top Tips

-If you have informed us of the problem and we have not resolved the issue to your satisfaction, please escalate the issue using our complaints process.
+If you have informed us of a damp and mould problem and we have not resolved the issue to your satisfaction, please escalate the issue using our complaints process.

-You can find the full complaints policy and procedure detailed on our website.
+You can find the full complaints policy and procedure here.

 Orwell Housing Association's damp and mould self-assessment